-From time to time as teachers, we find ourselves being faced with the task of meeting the needs of those students who seem to have a different grasp of geometry, art, math, and even science.
+From time to time as teachers, we find ourselves being faced with the task of meeting the needs of those students who have a different grasp of geometry, art, math, and even science.
 We find ourselves challenged by their perception of space and design, and their definition of beauty.
-They see beauty in straight lines, angles, light and shadows.
+They see beauty in straight lines, angles, light, and shadows.
 Our first go-to action is to encourage them to take up photography, thus bypassing concepts such as geometry, art appreciation, design and/or math.

 This uniquely integrated curriculum brings Geometry, Math, History, Technology, Art, and Science together.
 Designed for levels 9-12 it begins by encouraging children to explore and develop an understanding of the foundational concepts relating to architecture.
 It then moves to actual designs, experimentation, and functionality.
-Activities that engage, make use of MakerSpace, along with a hands-on approach to implement NGSS standards, it allows for an innovative way of bringing STEM into your classroom.
+Activities that engage make use of MakerSpace, along with a hands-on approach to implement NGSS standards, it allows for an innovative way of bringing STEM into your classroom.
 Moving through time, children are introduced to architectural styles, unique approaches, and designs that elevate art to new level of perceptual adaptation, where they can focus on concrete foundational knowledge and build on ideas that go past a simple arch or a bridge made out of popsicles.

 The study of impressive structures takes on a new form.
 Their explorations lead them to a deeper understanding of how art has been used not only to define periods in time, but also how an architectural work can transcend stereotypes to become a cultural symbol, and even a work of art.
-Children will start to develop an understanding of the scientific principles necessary for planning, designing, and ultimately building such impressive structures.
+Children will start to develop an understanding of the scientific principles necessary for planning, designing, and building such impressive structures.

 Through the included activities, students can begin viewing MakerSpace more than just a place where they create concrete objects.
 This is a curriculum that incorporates STEM with the abstract beauty that is often associated with architecture.